I don’t really need a project plan if I’ve already discussed all the details with my client. Right?

 Cost Management Plan

-NOTE: if you need an automatic invoicing tool to create reports, estimates, and invoices and ensure timely payment, be sure to check out the best 6 simple invoicing software.
+Note: if you need an automatic invoicing tool to create reports, estimates, and invoices and ensure timely payment, be sure to check out the best free invoicing software.
 Such an invoicing solution is good for small businesses and freelancers alike.
+If you’re self-employed and want a quick fix for your invoice, i.e., just add your logo and amounts in the custom fields, opt for an invoice generator online.

 Quality Management Plan